wuzzler/python_scribbles/wallpaper/README.md

 # Readme

-> Simple solution to iterate over wallpapers in a folder, shotwell had a not so nice transition between the images
+> Simple solution for linux to iterate over wallpapers in a folder, shotwell had a not so nice transition between the images

 ## Requirements

 - Python
-- Folder with some nice wallpapers
+- Folder with some nice wallpapers#

 ## Setup